Join Our Course ReDesign Academy

 Course ReDesign Academy helps faculty build or revise engaging, relevant, manageable courses based on matching the best research-based teaching practices with your goals and needs.
 Whether you’re designing a course for 20 or 200 students, to take place in a classroom or online, for a STEM program or a capstone experience or an introduction to the major, CRA offers faculty support, feedback, and community to enhance your work.

-- Stage 1: In our self-paced Online Preparation Modules, you identify key goals for your course ReDesign, consider the types and modes of learning you want for your students, and review strategies for planning and assessing course assignments.
-For Summer 2018, Stage 1 is scheduled for May 16 through June 4.
+In our self-paced Online Preparation Modules, you identify key goals for your course ReDesign, consider the types and modes of learning you want for your students, and review strategies for planning and assessing course assignments.

-- Stage 2: In our face-to-face Collaborative Workshop meetings, you join 10-15 of your Mason colleagues for a set of hands-on, project-based events to ReDesign a cornerstone assignment, explore opportunities and challenges for your course, and create your overall course revision plan in a collaborative, supportive environment.
-For Summer 2018, Stage 2 is scheduled for June 6th and 7th.
+In our face-to-face Collaborative Workshop meetings, you join 10-15 of your Mason colleagues for a set of hands-on, project-based events to ReDesign a cornerstone assignment, explore opportunities and challenges for your course, and create your overall course revision plan in a collaborative, supportive environment.

 All CRA participants receive stipends for each stage of their participation.